psyplot/psyplot/docs/getting_started.rst

 ------------------------------------

 This section shall introduce you how to read data from a netCDF file and visualize it via psyplot.
-For this, you need to have netCDF4_ and and the to be psy-maps_ psyplot plugin to be installed (see :ref:`install`).
+For this, you need to have netCDF4_ and the psy-maps_ psyplot plugin to be installed (see :ref:`install`).

 Furthermore we use the :download:`demo.nc` netCDF file for our